reubence/NLP/README.md

 # NLP-COURSEWORK
-### This repo contains all the assignments(Homework and Classwork) completed during the NLP course
+### This repo contains all the assignments(Homework and Classwork) which were completed as part of the NLP coursework during SEM 6.